Summer Retreat in Bylakuppe Through September 3

 Sangha Offering: No fixed amount.
 Traditionally, Rinpoches, Khenpos, Lopons, chanting masters, ritual masters and disciplinarians are offered extra in addition to the offerings made to the regular monks.

 You may dedicate your offering to loved ones, living or deceased.
-Please send by September 12th to be included on the prayer list.
+Please send offerings and names by August 30th to be included on the prayer list.

 Make US-tax-deductible donations through the Amitabha Foundation USA by check (payable to Amitabha Foundation, mailed to P.O.
 Box 2572, Aptos, CA 95076), or online.
 Donations may also be made directly to Drikung Charitable Society or through the Amitabha Foundation branch in your own country.